Funded by Senate Bill 1407

+As stated above, the County holds title to the courthouse property.
 The courthouse will remain a County building after the new courthouse is built and the court vacates its current space.
 The County will be offered the first opportunity to either buy back or lease the space vacated by the court.
 The Judicial Council maintains financial responsibility for the cost of the vacated court space until the State is able to locate a party to take over that financial responsibility

 Where will the new courthouse be located?

 The state is working to acquire the preferred site, approximately 4.1 acres located within a larger area of vacant land south of East Perkins Street and west of Leslie Street.
 The land was formerly used as a railroad yard for Union Pacific Railway.
 The site will allow for the building as well as parking for court visitors and employees.
 Two alternates were studied initially as site possibilities.
 This site was chosen over the alternate site because of the alternate site’s complexity due to multiple owners and because the alternate site’s appraised value was beyond the project budget.

 The state is in negotiations with the current owner of the property, the North Coast Railroad Authority, to acquire the property.

 What was the process used to select the site?

 Judicial Council staff worked closely with the Superior Court and the Project Advisory Group, which includes community, business, legal, and government leaders to determine the preferred and alternate sites.
 Council staff followed a standard site selection process.
 The process involved objectively evaluating potential sites and selecting at least two sites that met agreed-upon criteria for the proposed new courthouse in providing access to justice for residents of Mendocino County, within the confines of the project’s budget and schedule.